 The definition of what is a domestic product “made in Russia” was discussed.
 The main rule is that at least one of the first four digits in the customs classification code will be changed and a percentage of the value of foreign materials used in the production of the final product at the final price is calculated.
 Special investment contracts bring incentives when localizing the production.
 These contracts give a range of opportunities, but also thresholds for their use.
 Incentives of reduced tax rates and guarantees may look very attractive but as a general approach it should also be considered that the investment needs to be profitable without subsidies and tax benefits.

 Special economic zones also provide their residents with a number of benefits.
 Reduced rates or exceptions (e.g. profit tax, property tax, land tax, road tax) are possible – for a limited period of time.
-Also the possibility of customs free import to the SEZ are possible.
+Duty free import to the SEZ is also possible.
 In the sphere of financing, Russia’s program includes loans with subsidized interest rates in the agro sector.
-Also commercial banks are nowadays eagerly looking for solvent clients to improve the quality of their portfolio.
+In addition, commercial banks are nowadays eagerly looking for solvent clients to improve the quality of their portfolio.
 The key-rate of the Central Bank is also decreasing.

 Mr. Timur Andreev, General Director of the Moscow Region Development Corporation gave an insight into the localization incentives of the Moscow region.
-With a population of more than 7 million people and 4.5 million economically active people Moscow Region is also rated first by the industrial development indicators.
-3 Special Economic Zones are located in the aera (Dubna, Istok, Stupino Quadrat).
-Industrial parks and Special Economic Zones host more than 400 residents with over 12 billion rubles in investments.
+With a population of more than 7 million people, of which 4.5 million are economically active Moscow Region is rated first by the industrial development indicators.
+3 Special Economic Zones are located in the area (Dubna, Istok, Stupino Quadrat).
+Industrial parks and Special Economic Zones host more than 400 residents with over 12 billion roubles in investments.
 From in total 64 industrial parks, 16 are currently under construction.
-The SEZ in the Moscow Region offer their investors the exception of profit tax for 8 years (5% for 6 years afterwards and then 13,5%), a rate of 0% land tax for 5 years, 0% property tax for 10 years and 0% transport tax for 5 years.
-Furthermore, the possibility of partial reimbursement of expenses for the creation of utility infrastructure is in place.
+The SEZ in the Moscow Region offer their investors the exception of profit tax for 8 years (then, 5% for 6 years and, after that, 13,5%), a 0% land tax rate for 5 years, 0% property tax rate for 10 years and 0% transport tax rate for 5 years.
+Furthermore, there is a possibility of partial reimbursement of expenses for the creation of utility infrastructure.
 Special focus is also on the support for agricultural businesses including greenhouses, cheese production, fish and mushroom farming.

-In the afternoon program the participants could visit the DEGA Industrial Park in Noginsk in order to get a practical insight of how localization can be realized in reality.
-In the business park the representatives of the local government provided the participants with detailed information of the localization process.
+In the afternoon, the participants could visit the DEGA Industrial Park in Noginsk in order to get a practical insight of how localization can be perforemed in reality.
+In the business park the representatives of the local government provided the participants with detailed information on the localization process.